 What about something not quite so obvious?
 Did you know that even something like magnets, can be deadly?
 Those super strong magnets that are sold as a fun toy, have now been banned in some places, including Canada.
 Read about the problem with magnetic toys.

-August: If you plan on making crafts to sell, don't expect to price items according to the amount of hours you put into them.
+If you plan on making crafts to sell, don't expect to price items according to the amount of hours you put into them.
 Most of the time even bothering to try to calculate this out, will only cause a great deal of disappointment and possibly frustration.
 Unless you are a famous artist, you may discover that all your effort, works out to diddly squat per hour.
-Make craft projects because you enjoy it, not to make money and the process will be much more rewarding.
+Make craft projects because you enjoy it, not to make money.
+The process will be much more rewarding.

 Use a heat gun or blow dryer to melt the glue.
 Once the glue is warmed up enough, whatever it is holding, will pull right off.
 I used this method on a pallet sign that held certificates.
 I wanted to remove them and put something different on the board.
 Works great!

 After years of crafting, we all find our own way to do things.
 I may include craft tips that others don't agree with.
 This might be one, but it works for me.